john-cd/rust_howto/bk/drafts/categories/development-tools/compilation/faster_linking.md

 While primarily focused on compile time, incremental compilation can also indirectly affect linking by reducing the amount of work the linker needs to do.
 Ensure it's enabled.

-Incremental Linking: [Cargo][p-cargo]'s incremental compilation can help, but sometimes changes can invalidate the cache and require a full relink.
+Incremental Linking: [Cargo][p~cargo]'s incremental compilation can help, but sometimes changes can invalidate the cache and require a full relink.

 - [[incremental_computation | Incremental Computation]].